14 best free dating sites and apps

-As there are so, so many dating sites to choose from, it can be hard to know which app is best for you.
+There are so many free dating sites and apps to choose from, but which is best for you?

-But, if you're feeling a little fed up with endlessly swiping and getting nowhere, worry not – you've come to the right place.
+If you're tired of endlessly swiping and getting nowhere, you've come to the right place.

 Check out our list of the best dating apps below, so you can stop wishing love was in the air, and find it at your fingertips instead.

-Although there are options to pay to upgrade these apps, these are the 11 best dating apps which you can download and use for free:
+There are options to pay to upgrade the below apps.
+But, these are the 14 best dating apps which you can download and use for free:

 Best for finding: Casual hookups and relationships.

-Cons: It's a tad too easy to accidentally swipe the wrong way – particularly with 'Super Likes' (where the other person gets notified) – so swipe with caution.
+Cons: It's a tad too easy to accidentally swipe the wrong way – particularly with 'Super Likes' (where the other person gets notified).

 Top tip: Avoid the typical Tinder cliches in your bio (i.e. "fluent in sarcasm", "don't match if you're not going to talk", "6ft because apparently that matters"...).
 Be original and keep it light.

 Paid-for features on Tinder